 Acute hemolytic transfusion reaction (AHTR) is a rare but life-threatening complication of blood transfusion that occurs when the recipient’s immune system attacks the transfused blood cells and destroyed them.

-Hemolytic Disease of the Newborn (Erythroblastosis Fetalis)
+Hemolytic Disease of the Fetus and Newborn (Erythroblastosis Fetalis)

 Hemolytic disease of the newborn (HDN) is a condition in which a newborn baby’s red blood cells are destroyed.
 It is caused by incompatibility between the baby’s and mother’s blood types.
 HDN is preventable and treatable.